giftig/s3-browser/README.md

 ## Releasing

-Create a source distribution with setup.py and upload it to pypi with twine:
+Create a source distribution with upload it to pypi using uv:

 `make dist && make dist/release`

+This requires `UV_PUBLISH_USERNAME` and `UV_PUBLISH_PASSWORD` to be set.

 [prompt-toolkit]: https://python-prompt-toolkit.readthedocs.io/en/master/
 [usage-1]: readme-resources/usage-1.png "Usage example"